tommyyau/ai-guide-creator/README.md

    ```

 With Phoenix enabled, you'll get:
-- 📊 Real-time monitoring of your AI agents
+- 📊 Real-time monitoring of your AI agents and workflows
-- 🔍 Detailed traces of CrewAI execution
+- 🔍 Detailed traces of CrewAI execution and agent collaboration
+- 💰 **Token usage and cost tracking** for all OpenAI API calls
+- ⏱️ **Performance metrics** including latency and response times
-- 📈 Performance metrics and debugging insights
+- 📈 Performance trends and debugging insights
-- 🎯 LLM call tracking and analysis
+- 🎯 **Complete LLM call visibility** with input/output token counts
+- 🚨 Error tracking and alert capabilities

 ## 📖 Usage